 The National Assessment for Educational Progress (NAEP) administers a broad range of items to assess student performance in various subject areas.
 In addition, NAEP collects information on background variables from students, teachers, and schools that provides context for student performance.

-There are numerous opportunities for secondary analysis because of NAEP's large scale, the regularity of its administration, and its stringent quality control processes for data collection and analysis.
+There are numerous opportunities for NAEP secondary analysis and education research because of NAEP's large-scale assessment design, the regularity of its administration, and its stringent quality control processes for data collection and analysis.

-Explore the following sets of data to become familiar with the NAEP database before requesting a license to access restricted-use datasets:
+Explore the following sets of NAEP data to become familiar with the NAEP database before requesting a research license to access restricted-use datasets:

 Most NAEP data from 1990 to date are available online in the NAEP Data Explorer (NDE).
 This database allows researchers to familiarize themselves with NAEP and test their preliminary hypotheses before requesting a license for further exploration.